mienaikoe/ziyu/Chapters/3-1-Chapter15.md

 "You have my word, žah."

-Thimlu scurried away to fetch some empty film plates while Pomri rose from hae desk and approached Melna.
+Thimlu scurried away to fetch some empty film plates while Pomri rose from her desk and approached Melna.

 "If I could interject.
 The senate still believes that Liffa's mission is the only way out of this mess.
 They won't listen to an appeal."